eikek/sharry/modules/microsite/docs/doc/configure.md

 By default, it binds to `localhost` and some predefined port.

-### baseurl
+### Base-url

-The base url is an important setting that defines the http URL where sharry can be reached.
-The REST server uses this url to create absolute urls and to configure the authenication cookie.
+The base url is an important setting that defines the URL where sharry can be reached (the external url).
+The REST server uses it to create absolute urls and to configure the authenication cookie.
 These URLs are sent to the client, so they must resolve back to the sharry server.
 If you see "network error" error messages in the browser, then this setting is probably not correct.

-By default it is build using the information from the `bind` setting.
+By default it is set to `http://localhost:9090`.
+If you leave it at `localhost`, then sharry uses the request to obtain the real external url dynamically by inspecting http headers and finally falling back to the `bind.address|port`.

+However, if you have a single external url, it is recommended to set this here.

 #### Examples